 The action itself might be simple, but the way Nolan shoots it makes it feel important and dramatic; he forces us to focus on the characters, who we can see struggling with their decisions even if we aren’t sure what those decisions are yet.

-The Dark Knight director Christopher Nolan is no stranger to the big screen and is known for the way he uses color in his movies.
-The use of color in a film can help set mood, convey emotion, add tone and build character.
+The Dark Knight director is no stranger to the big screen and is known for the way he uses color in his movies.
+The use of color in a film can help set the mood, convey emotion, add tone, and build character.

 What Is Christopher Nolan Known For?

-What He’s Done: Christopher Nolan has made a name for himself in Hollywood.
-Here are some of the films he’s directed: Following (1998): Nolan’s first film, and his only one to date without a major studio behind it, Following is about a young writer who gets drawn into a world of petty crime.
+His first film was Following (1998), which is his only one to date without a major studio behind it.
+Following is about a young writer who gets drawn into a world of petty crime.

 He quickly moves up to the big leagues, producing and directing the crime thriller Insomnia (2002), starring Al Pacino and Robin Williams, which is based on the Norwegian film of the same name.
-The movie was nominated for an Oscar for Best Editing.
+The movie was nominated for a Satellite Award for Best Film Editing.